Head of Department – Liz Pearce

 Key Stage 3

-Home learning tasks are set each week and can be seen by parents via the Classcharts website.
-Pupils are also given their own password and login details for www.mymaths.co.uk.
-Pupils may be set home learning tasks to complete from this website and they are also encouraged to become more independent learners by accessing this site at home, as well as others.
+Home learning tasks are set each week on Sparx and can be seen by parents via the Classcharts website.
+Sparx is bespoke to each student, with the programme learning about their mathematical knowledge and skills.
+Students are then given problems at an appropriate level and also consolidation work based on their needs.
+Pupils are also given their own password and login details for MyMaths.
+Pupils are encouraged to become more independent learners by accessing this site at home, as well as using the Independent Learning feature on Sparx and other online resources.

 We aim to develop students’ numerical, spatial and practical skills, to improve their ability to reason and approach problems in a logical and systematic manner.
 Students should build on Key Stage 2 and connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 They will undertake investigative work regularly for which they will need to represent, analyse, interpret, evaluate, communicate and reflect, in line with the new Key Stage 3 Mathematics curriculum.
 Within this framework we aim to stimulate students’ interest and their enjoyment in the subject.